 How much is a doctor’s UK NHS Pension when you add the pension tax?

-How much is it worth being in the NHS Pension Scheme and are there any other benefits?
+With how much a doctor’s pension is in the UK, is it worth being in the NHS Pension Scheme and are there any other benefits?

 The pension provides a guaranteed income for life, which increases to keep pace with rising living costs.
 It also provides a lump sum on death before retirement and within the first 5 years after retirement and includes a dependents’ pensions on death before and after retirement.